UBrau/SPARpipe/README.md

 SPARpipe
 ========

-**Tools to help design and extract results from raw SPAR-seq data**
+**Tools to help design a SPAR-seq screen and extract results from raw sequencing data**

 Few bells and whistles, and still under development.
 Comes strictly 'as-is' - use at your own risk.